 You might consider having a special treat handy for your intrepid marathoner.
 After running for miles, nothing hits the spot like a banana, a peeled orange or even a fruit smoothie.
 Check in advance, though—runners have different approaches to eating during the race.
 (Also, take care not to step out onto the course.
 As the miles mount, marathoners’ lateral agility decreases drastically.)

-A word of caution for spectators: you may find yourself inspired to get off the sidelines and run the marathon in 2015.
-For details on applying, check the official website the day after the race.
-We'll be out there rooting for you.
+A word of caution for spectators: you may find yourself inspired to get off the sidelines and run the marathon in 2020.
+For details on applying, check the official website; more information will become available after this year’s race.
+We’ll be out there rooting for you.